US stocks jump after an encouraging inflation update, as Micron helps AI stocks stop their slide

-The S&P 500 rallied 1%, coming off its fourth straight loss.
-The Dow Jones Industrial Average was up 352 points, or 0.7%, as of 9:35 a.m.
-Eastern time, and the strength for tech stocks had the Nasdaq composite up a market-leading 1.4%.
+The S&P 500 rallied 1.2% and is on track for its best day in three weeks, coming off a four-day losing streak.
+The Dow Jones Industrial Average was up 330 points, or 0.7%, as of 10:30 a.m.
+Eastern time, and the strength for tech stocks had the Nasdaq composite up 1.7%.

 Inflation is of course still higher than anyone would like, at 2.7% last month, but if it creeps closer to the Fed’s target of 2%, Fed officials could feel more free to cut interest rates to help a slowing job market.
 Wall Street loves lower interest rates because they can boost the economy and prices for investments, even if they may also worsen inflation.

-To be sure, some along Wall Street said Thursday’s inflation update may not move the needle much given how noisy economic reports have been following the U.S. government’s earlier shutdown.
-Next month’s update on inflation could be a better gauge of what’s actually happening.
+To be sure, some along Wall Street said Thursday’s inflation update may not move the needle much at the Fed given how noisy economic reports have been following the U.S. government’s earlier shutdown.
+Next month’s update on inflation could provide a better gauge of what’s actually happening.
 But a better-than-expected report on inflation is nevertheless better than the alternative.

-Also helping to prop up the U.S. stock market was Micron, the seller of memory and storage for computers, which climbed 15.9% after reporting stronger profit and revenue for the latest quarter than analysts expected.
+Also helping to drive the U.S. stock market was Micron Technology, the seller of memory and storage for computers, which rallied 12.9% after reporting stronger profit and revenue for the latest quarter than analysts expected.
 CEO Sanjay Mehrotra said each of the company’s business units enjoyed stronger revenue and made more in profit off each $1 of that revenue.

 Micron also gave encouraging forecasts for upcoming financial results, and Mehrotra credited its position as an “AI enabler,” among other things.